 Company culture

-This concept makes teams more friendly and collaborative and also makes the work environment itself healthier, as everyone will be working towards a common goal and with assignments capable of encouraging and empowering each other’s activities.
+This concept makes teams more friendly and collaborative.
+It makes the work environment healthier, as everyone will be working towards a common goal and with assignments capable of encouraging and empowering each other’s activities.

 Automation